FAQs

 - Celebrate progress: Recognize and build upon every small victory, setting achievable goals.

-- Maintain a positive outlook about your child’s progress.
-Remind yourself to praise the positive actions taken, large and small.
+- Maintain a positive outlook about your child’s progress: Remind yourself to praise the positive actions taken, large and small.
 Change is hard and rarely a straight line.
 It takes time and people learn at a different pace.
 Backsliding and reverting to old habits are to be expected as part of the process.

 - Encourage student ownership of the process: Coaching is a co-active process and the student is responsible for co-creating the agenda.
 They will get out of coaching what they put into it.

 - Establish routines: Create routines that are reliable and adaptable to evolving needs.
 Our students are vulnerable when working in unstructured environments; procrastination is a trap for students working alone.
 Home-based reinforcement for school performance is strongly encouraged to increase confidence and address functional impairments.
-Parent coaching is available if families need help; please email our client services manager at [email protected].

 Who are your executive function coaches?

 Evoke’s coaches include registered social workers, certified coaches, and psychotherapists trained and certified in cognitive behavioural therapy, and have experience working in a coaching, therapy, and/or academic strategy role with neurodivergent students.
-For families with private health insurance that covers social work and/or psychotherapy services, the sessions may be eligible for reimbursement.
+For clients with private health insurance that covers social work and/or psychotherapy services, the sessions may be eligible for reimbursement.

 Reading Remediation (Grades 3-12)